-Your studies start with a year in in Uppsala, where the Department of Information Technology offers you a wide range of world-class courses, taught by leading researchers, in computer science.
+Your studies start with a year in in Uppsala, where the Department of Information Technology offers you a wide range of world-class courses in computer science.
 You can create your specialisation by individually selecting courses in dialog with student counsellors and teachers.
 Most courses integrate theory with practical exercises.
 By selecting suitable courses, you will become a specialist in your selected field of computer science.

 The second year takes place in Taipei, where you will add a different perspective on computer science and its applications and will learn to combine knowledge and experiences from two high class universities in two different cultures.